Dust evolution in zoom-in cosmological simulations of galaxy formation: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the referee James Trayford for carefully reading our manuscript and for providing constructive comments which substantially helped to improve the paper.
 We warmly thank Mónica Relaño for helping us in comparing our model with the results of her group, and Peter Camps for advice in using the radiative transfer code SKIRT.
 This project has received funding from the Consejo Nacional de Investigaciones Cient\'ificas y T\'ecnicas de la Rep\'ublica Argentina (CONICET) and from the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement No 734374.
 Simulations have been carried out at the computing centre of INAF (Italia).
 We acknowledge the computing centre of INAF-Osservatorio Astronomico di Trieste, under the coordination of the CHIPP project \citep{bertocco2019,taffoni20}, for the availability of computing resources and support.
 MV is supported by the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
 SB acknowledges financial support from Progetti di Rilevante Interesse Nazionale (PRIN) funded by the Minisitero della Istruzione, della Università e della Ricerca (MIUR) 2015W7KAWC, the Istituto Nazionale di Fisica Nucleare (INFN) InDark grant.
 LS acknowledges the support from grant PRINMIUR 2017 - 20173ML3WW\_001.